 Can a vitamin D deficiency cause hair loss?

 Yes, a lack of vitamin D can make hair loss worse.
-The follicles can go into a type of resting mode, known as the resting phase of the hair growth cycle.
-During this phase, hair grows more slowly, or hair shedding may occur.
-The resting phase is a normal part of the cycle, but with a deficiency this process can last longer than usual.
+This vitamin helps hair follicles, the places where hair grows, to stay active.
+When there is enough vitamin D in the body, hair follicles are able to produce new hair.
+When vitamin D levels are low, hair follicles can move into a kind of resting state.
+This is called the resting phase of the hair growth cycle.
+During this phase, hair grows more slowly or hair shedding may occur.
+The resting phase is a normal part of the cycle, but when there is a deficiency, this phase can last longer.

 Some people are at higher risk of vitamin D deficiency